 Ogre Battle and Tactical Ogre are arguably the best entries in Quest's line of superb strategy/RPG hybrids that were very popular in Japan, up until Quest was bought out and absorbed into Squaresoft (in fact, Final Fantasy Tactics, the first strategy/RPG title from the Quest design team after their merger with Squaresoft, became the first Quest game that gamers outside Japan are familiar with).
 Both games offer interesting and epic fantasy stories, dozens of characters, and fun turn-based gameplay that won't tax your brain cells.
 The plots start out cliche enough: you control members of the Liberation Army who must free the people from the tyranny of evil that is corrupting the world.
 To do this, you command an army and engage the enemies in dozens of turn-based tactical battles.
 The plots soon blossom into interesting political dramas, full of surprises, betrayals, greed, and even love. |

-There are nice real-world touches that translate into tradeoffs you must consider when "upgrading" units or changing its class, since every "customization" has drawbacks.
+There are nice real-world touches that translate into tradeoffs you must consider when "upgrading" units or changing their class, since every "customization" has drawbacks.
 For example, units that have more carrying capacity will move more slowly than others.
-Unlike Final Fantasy Tactics (but less so in Ogre Battle), units in Tactics Ogre are relatively expendable as you can recruit new soldiers in most towns.
-Completing each game will take you over 50 hours, and you will likely want to play them all over again due to the presence of nonlinear battle structure, multiple endings, and tons of secrets in each game.
+Unlike Final Fantasy Tactics (but less so in Ogre Battle), the units in Tactics Ogre are relatively expendable as you can recruit new soldiers in most towns.
+Completing each game will take you over fifty hours, and you will likely want to play them all over again due to the presence of a nonlinear battle structure, multiple endings, and tons of secrets in each game.

 Reviewed by: Underdogs